Supreme Court Rejects Hawaii B&B That Refused To Rent To Lesbian Couple

 The case has been winding its way through state and federal courts since then, with multiple lower courts all finding that Young violated the law.
 Young has continued to appeal, all the way to the Supreme Court.

-With Monday’s action, the Court essentially put an end to Young’s appeals in refusing to hear the case.
+With Monday’s action, the court essentially put an end to Young’s appeals in refusing to hear the case.
 That means that the case will return to a lower court, which will eventually decide what punishment Young will receive.

-However, the Court did not specifically rule on whether or not a business owner can cite the First Amendment’s guarantees of freedom of religion to deny business to a gay couple.
-Indeed, the Court has had similar cases come before it, such as the cases of bakers who have refused to provide wedding cakes for gay weddings.
-In all such cases, the Court has not actually ruled on the constitutionality of such a practice.
+However, the court did not specifically rule on whether or not a business owner can cite the First Amendment’s guarantees of freedom of religion to deny business to a gay couple.
+Indeed, the court has had similar cases come before it, such as the cases of bakers who have refused to provide wedding cakes for gay weddings.
+In all such cases, the court has not actually ruled on the constitutionality of such a practice.

 Bufford, for her part, tells The Honolulu Star Advertiser that Young’s actions that day still sting, almost 12 years later.